-Prerequisite(s): The student must have completed at least one semester of full-time dental hygiene education, including all preclinical courses with a C or higher and a cumulative GPA of 2.5.
+Prerequisite(s): Successful completion of the first year of the Dental Hygiene program with a grade of C or higher in all courses and a cumulative GPA of 2.5 or higher.
 This course is designed to provide the dental hygiene student exposure to a diverse population and help develop awareness of the dental practice operations and opportunities within the field of public health dentistry.